eugf/eugene_data606/docs/final_proposal.md

 # [1.6] TIME SERIES? -N

+The cross-sectional data is a single slice of time, one observation only.

 ### Time frame covered: (N/A)

 # [1.7] LABEL TO PREDICT

-Demented or not demented
+Demented or not demented as denoted by the `CDR` column which is the Clinical Dementia Rating.
+This could be grouped into just 2 groups for binary classification or potentially used to try to predict the severity of dementia, although this may be much harder and not have enough samples to get good accuracy.

 # [1.8] FEATURES USED FOR PREDICTION

 The rows designate patients.
 Healthy controls, as well as mild-to-moderate Alzheimer's Disease (AD) patients, are included for comparison.
-This dataset is already processed from the larger OASIS-1 data, such as joining multiple datasets and removing the MRI image data, so I will attempt to use most of the columns present here.
-Handedness may be able to be removed, as all patients are right-handed.
+This dataset is already processed from the larger OASIS-1 data, such as joining multiple datasets and removing the MRI image data, so I will attempt to use most of the columns present here. `Hand` may be able to be removed, as all patients are right-handed.
+The `Delay` column might be able to be removed as well, it's more relevant for the longitudinal study as it indicates days after the initial visit that they returned for a follow-up.

 # [2] What ML models you plan to use, how will you compare them and pick the best?